 We know what you are thinking, wood and humidity don’t seem like the best of combinations.

-Typically, hardwood isn’t seen as a suitable flooring option not only because of its bad water resistance but also because of installation related difficulties.
+Typically, hardwood isn’t seen as a suitable flooring option not only because of its bad water resistance but also because of installation-related difficulties.
 However, this is only true for solid hardwood floors that require a wooden subfloor to be stapled down onto.
 The backing layer of engineered hardwood board can be glued straight to your concrete subfloor without much difficulty.

-Laminate is probably the material most people wouldn’t even consider when they are thinking about remodelling their basement.
+Laminate is probably the material most people wouldn’t even consider when they are thinking about remodeling their basement.
 And they would be right.
-Regular laminate flooring wouldn’t have a long life 8 feet under the ground.
+Regular laminate flooring wouldn’t have a long life of 8 feet under the ground.
 But we aren’t talking regular laminate, we are talking waterproof laminate.
-The trick is to fully eradicate any moisture related dangers before the laminate flooring is installed.
+The trick is to fully eradicate any moisture-related dangers before the laminate flooring is installed.
 This is achieved by the same ‘floating’ method we have discussed earlier and involves a waterproof barrier between the concrete subfloor and the laminate floor.
 For really humid basements we would still advise using melamine infused laminate flooring.

 Melamine is a moisture-resistant chemical that is mixed into the high-density fiberboard, making the laminate extra waterproof.
 If you want to go for a warmer feeling floor that is better at keeping out moisture than a carpet and less pricey than engineered hardwood, this and vinyl are your two best options.

-Whatever floor you decide for for your basement, please keep in mind that right maintenance is half of the deal.
+Whatever floor you decide for your basement, please keep in mind that the right maintenance is half of the deal.
 Keep your basement as dry as possible and regularly inspect the premises of your house to avoid any accidental leakages.